Louis Attard Bowen Therapist

 Tennis Elbow, scientifically known as lateral epicondylitis, is a characteristic stress injury found to occur in the outside of the arm where the forearm meets the bony bump in the elbow.

 Tendons, which connect muscles to bones, tear due to repetitive and stressful motions of the arm.
-These tears result in inflammation in the region, making normal activities like opening a door, holding a coffee mug and gripping objects a painful and an agonising task.
+These tears result in inflammation in the region, making normal activities like opening a door, holding a coffee mug and gripping objects a painful and an agonizing task.

 The symptoms of a Tennis Elbow usually involve radiating pain, originating from the outside of the elbow that travels down the forearm and wrist.